 Muffins can be unhealthy with all that white flour and sugar.
 So, I tried this healthier version, and I’m HOOKED!

 If you’ve tried and loved our version with bananas, you’ll love these blueberry-only muffins, as delicious as the classic version but healthier!

 - Healthy.
-Made with whole wheat flour, greek yogurt, and natural sweetener, it’s a healthy, guilt-free treat (similar to our almond flour blueberry muffins).
+Like my healthy breakfast muffins, these are made with whole wheat flour, greek yogurt, and natural sweetener, it’s a healthy, guilt-free treat.

 - Easy to make.
 Like blueberry bread, this recipe uses just a few simple ingredients and 20 minutes of baking time.

 - Versatile.
 Enjoy plain or topped with your favorite toppings, such as powdered sugar, granola, or a dollop of yogurt.
 It’s easy to customize.

 - Kid-friendly.
 Similar to a blueberry mug cake, this is made from wholesome ingredients; no refined sugar and unhealthy fats.
 So, a great option for kids.

 These healthy blueberry muffins use very simple ingredients.
 Here is everything you’ll need.